Speedy Mic

+The star was discovered to be active and a rapid rotator in a 1990 all-sky extreme ultraviolet survey by the ROSAT space telescope, and was given the name Speedy Mic; Mic is the abbreviation for Microscopium.
+The name has been commonly used since and was officially approved by the IAU Working Group on Star Names on 9 May 2026.

 The photosphere of this star shows a high level of magnetic activity, with multiple star spots and prominences observed at the same time.
 As many as 25 prominences have been observed simultaneously, extending outward as far as 3.6 times the radius of the star.
 BO Mic is a flare star that undergoes sudden increases in X-ray and ultraviolet emissions.
 These events can emit a hundred times more energy than large solar flares.
 Speedy Mic is one of the most active stars in the vicinity of the Sun.